taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [chatgpt-plugin](https://github.com/ikechan8370/chatgpt-plugin) - ChatGPT plugin for Yunzai QQ robot
  * [chatgpt-google-summary-extension](https://github.com/sparticleinc/chatgpt-google-summary-extension) - Chrome extension to view ChatGPT summaries alongside Google search results and YouTube videos, also supports Yahoo! ニュース、PubMed、PMC、NewsPicks、Github、Nikkei、 Bing、Google Patents, and any page summary.
  * [CodeGPT](https://github.com/carlrobertoh/codegpt) - JetBrains extension providing access to state-of-the-art LLMs, such as GPT-4, Code Llama, and others, all for free
+ * [ReadSomething](https://github.com/readsomething/readsomething) - 📖 An open-source Chrome extension that can convert web pages into a reading mode, and also includes built-in AI summarization, translation, Markdown conversion, and other functions.
+ * [writely](https://github.com/anc95/writely) - ❤️‍🔥 A chrome extension as an alternative to Notion AI that goes beyond Notion AI. | 一个替代 Notion AI 的浏览器插件，不止于 Notion AI

 ## CLIs